mm80843/T3.5/docs/bp_3.md

 ### Restrictions and limitations

-One possible limitation of the system may be the limitations of the HVAC system itself.
-As a consequence, indoor air quality may not be adequate despite the actions of the system.
+A potential limitation of the system may be the limitations of the HVAC system itself.
+As a result, indoor air quality may not be adequate despite the system's measures.

 ### Transmission